Luoyu-Wang/ROCA/README.md

 Input:

-The first column is classified label, and the second column is decision value or probability value.
+CSV file: The first column is classified label, and the second column is decision value or probability value.

 Basic output: